drovani/drovani.github.io/_posts/2017/2017-03-29-Azure-Machine-Learning.md

   - Deploy Model
   - Evaluate / Track Performance

 - ML Algorithm defines how your _model_ will react
-  - Written in R | Python
+  - Written in R or Python

 - Classification: answer yes/no
 - Regression: predict a numeric value